paralin/crew/docs/troubleshooting.md

 The `remote rejected` error does not give enough information.
 Anything could have failed.

-To enable dokku tracing, simply run the following command:
+To enable crew tracing, simply run the following command:

     # Since 0.3.9
-    dokku trace
+    crew trace

-In versions older than 0.3.9, you can create a `/home/dokku/dokkurc` file containing the following :
+In versions older than 0.3.9, you can create a `/home/crew/crewrc` file containing the following :

-    export DOKKU_TRACE=1
+    export CREW_TRACE=1

-This will trace all of dokku's activity.
+This will trace all of crew's activity.
 If this does not help you, create a [gist](https://gist.github.com) containing the full log, and create an issue.

 ***

-__Symptom:__ I get the aforementioned error in the build phase (after turning on dokku tracing)
+__Symptom:__ I get the aforementioned error in the build phase (after turning on crew tracing)

   Most errors that happen in this phase are due to transient network issues (either locally or remotely) buildpack bugs.